Contents

 Once you see a list of groups, click to select the desired group or groups to sync.
 Members of the groups you choose here will be synced into Duo as administrators, with their assigned admin role corresponding to the selected mapping.
 You can sync multiple groups to the same role, and admins who are members of subgroups of the selected groups will also be synced.

-If an existing administrator has the same email as an administrator in your selected groups, that administrator will be taken over by sync.
+If an existing administrator has the same email address as an administrator in your selected groups, that administrator will be taken over by sync.

 If an admin is a member of multiple synced groups that are mapped to multiple roles, the admin will receive the higher level role, for example, a user who is a member of both a group you select for the Administrator role and a group you select for the Help Desk role receives the Administrator role.